The Short Magnum Cartridges

 In reality, many factors influence intrinsic accuracy and performance more than the length of the powder column inside of the cartridge.
 Paramount are the uniformity and concentricity of the bullet, the quality and precision of the rifle barrel, the care taken in bedding the barrel and inletting the stock, and the care with which the loads are assembled and matched to the rifle.
 In a hunting rifle, any advantage conferred by a shorter powder column is insignificant.

 All of the WSM and SAUM cartridges use a .532-.534 inch rebated rim of standard (.375 H&H) Magnum diameter.
-So, like the earlier Remington short magnums, they mate with standard magnum-size bolt faces.
-But remember, their fat bodies have a head diameter immediately above the extractor groove of about .55 inch.
-So the body of the case is bigger around than the rim.
-This miracle of design is called a rebated rim, and it allows increased powder capacity compared to the earlier .350 Magnum case, at the price of decreased feed reliability and magazine capacity.
+Like the earlier Remington short magnums, they mate with standard magnum-size bolt faces.
+However, their fat bodies have a head diameter immediately above the extractor groove of about .55 inch.
+The body of the case is bigger around than the rim.
+This miracle of design is called a rebated rim and it allows increased powder capacity compared to the earlier .350 Magnum case, at the price of decreased feed reliability and one cartridge less magazine capacity.

 With any rebated rim case, the face of the bolt has less overlap with the rim of the case as it attempts to slide it forward and out of the magazine lips.
 This can lead to feeding failures and over-ride jams.
 For this reason, cartridges with rebated rims are not regarded as a good choice for use in rifles that might be used on dangerous game.
 Magazine capacity may be reduced by one cartridge because the WSM and SAUM cases are so fat--another reason standard magnum cartridges are preferred for use on dangerous game.
 (An unnecessary reduction in firepower is clearly undesirable when hunting dangerous game.)
 Nor are their sharp 30-35 degree shoulders conducive to smooth and reliable feeding.
 In fact, one of the justifications for the extremely sloping 8.5 degree shoulders of the original .375 and .300 H&H Magnum cartridges was feed reliability because of their anticipated use on dangerous game.

-Following the initial success of the .300 WSM and SAUM, the .270 WSM and 7mm WSM and SAUM were introduced.
-In 2005 the .325 WSM came alopng.
+Following the initial success of the .300 WSM, the .270 WSM, 7mm WSM and 7mm SAUM were introduced.
+In 2005 the .325 WSM came along.
 While the .350 Rem.
 Mag. and 6.5mm Rem.
 Mag. are unique because of their short, belted cases (and easy to tell apart because one has a skinny bullet and one a fat bullet), the new WSM and SAUM short magnums all look very similar to each other.
 None, however, are interchangeable.

 The most recent short magnum cartridges, as of this writing, are the .300 and .338 Ruger Compact Magnums (RCM).
 These .308 length offerings, developed by Hornady for Ruger, are based on shortened .375 Ruger case.
 This is a beltless bottleneck case with a rim and head diameter of .532".
 The RCM's were introduced in 2008.